Make a Difference in Olympia - Join Us Today!

 In 2020, Olympia Host Lions Club under the presidency of Michael Petty formalized the importance of the Low Vision Resource Center by registering it with Lions Clubs International as a Legacy Lions Project.
 The center serves clients from the Canadian Border to the Oregon border and from the mountains out to the Pacific Ocean.

-LVRC Leadership
+LVRC Leadership Team

 The LVRC is run by the Olympia Host Lions Club, and guided by the club board of directors.